 - Online documentation

 - Computer-based training

 - Web-based training

 - Intranet training

 (See Computer Delivery of Education or Training for more information.)

 Distance learning usually implies some sort of teleconferencing method, where the teacher can be seen by the students, via television, and the teacher and students can verbally interact.
-A drawback is that the teacher can not tell if the students are getting bored or falling asleep during the class.
-Also, the technology if very expensive.
+A drawback is that the teacher cannot tell if the students are getting bored or falling asleep during the class.
+Also, the technology is very expensive.

 Audio and video tapes are popular media for teaching in special cases.

 Using audio tapes to learn a subject matter has the advantage of easy access.
 Many will listen to the tape while doing something else or while driving their car.
-The down-side is that information is only auditory, this they cannot see examples and illustrations.
-Also, since the user is often doing something else while listening, the subject matter cannot be too intense or complicated.
+The downside is that information is only auditory, this they cannot see examples and illustrations.
+In addition, since the user is often doing something else while listening, the subject matter cannot be too intense or complicated.